-In terms of the current provisions of the Customs Control Act only the importer/owner can submit a clearance declaration and only the person who cleared the goods may submit an amended clearance declaration.
+In terms of the current provisions of the Customs Control Act only the importer or owner can submit a clearance declaration and only the person who cleared the goods may submit an amended clearance declaration.
 The implication is that if clearance declarations or amended clearance declarations are used to apply for section 111 permissions, only the current owner will be able to submit an application.
-This restriction seems to complicate the application of section 111, which can be avoided if section 111 is amended to allow the prospective new owner to submit clearance declarations in circumstances where he is not yet the owner.
-New subsection (3A) gives effect to this proposal.
+This restriction seems to complicate the application of section 111, which can be avoided if section 111 is amended to allow prospective new owners to submit clearance declarations in circumstances where they are not yet the owners.
+The new subsection (3A) gives effect to this proposal.

-Subsections (5) and (6) apply only in the scenario where the goods remain under the same customs procedure after the transfer of ownership as contemplated in section 111(1A)(a), for instance a transfer in a public warehouse.
-Proposed new subsection (7) will apply where the goods simultaneously with the transfer come under a new procedure as contemplated in section 111(1A)(b).
+Subsection (5) applies only in the scenario where the goods remain under the same customs procedure after the transfer of ownership as contemplated in section 111(1A)(a), for instance a transfer in a public warehouse.
+The proposed new subsection (7) will apply where the goods, simultaneously with the transfer, come under a new procedure as contemplated in section 111(1A)(b).